 The success of the progressive agenda is mostly dependent on a divided America.
 In order to manipulate their base, they have to persuade them to believe that they have an enemy that seeks to oppress them.
 They endeavor to turn minorities against whites, women against men, gay against straight, and they are having a measure of success.
 The culmination of their message is: “You are being oppressed, and we are here to protect you.”

 If Americans were united, progressives couldn’t use division as a tool of influence.
 Therefore, a movie that promotes the notion that progress can be made through conversation and a level of mutual respect is anathema to the far left.
-After all, they can’t have us thinking that we can work out our differences on our own, can they?We value your comments!
-Please weigh in on our comment section below.
+After all, they can’t have us thinking that we can work out our differences on our own, can they?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com